skyrim-platform/skyrim-platform/README.md

 ## Getting Started

-You can find an example Skyrim Platform plugin with documentation on where to get started here: https://github.com/skyrim-platform/example-plugin
+You can find an example Skyrim Platform plugin with documentation on how to get started here: https://github.com/skyrim-platform/example-plugin

 ## License